michealespinola/syno.dnsperftest/README.md

 * www.yahoo.com
 * www.youtube.com

-# Required
+# Requirements

 * `dig` needs to be in the PATH.
+If you don't have it, the script will provide instructions for where to get it.
-* `bc` is no longer a requirement of this script since being forked. `awk` is used instead for greater wide-spread availability.
+* `bc` is no longer a requirement of this script since being forked. `awk` is used instead for greater wide-spread availability - particularly for Synology.

 # Utilization and example output:

-    #bash dnstest.sh
+    # bash dnsreload.sh && bash dnstest.sh

+    CHECKING FOR LOCAL DNS SERVER AND FLUSHING CACHE

+          Local DNS: tcp/53 pihole-FTL (pid:31093)
+               Type: docker (pihole)
+             Action: Reloading Pi-hole DNS (pihole-FTL)

     TESTING DOMAINS (dnstest.domains.txt)

        Test# Domain Name